whoamihealay/automate/README.md

 ### Flux Data
 The `flux.json` file is considered the primary configuration for running automate in a standardized environment.
 In order to override the data in this configuration file, simply create a file in the same directory named `flux.dev.json` and override the existing values.
 The `flux.dev.json` file is ignored using the `.gitignore` file, so it won't be commited to source control at any point.

-<sub>Contrary to popular belief, `flux.dev.json` isn't representing a developer file, it's representing a deviation for the `flux` data.</sub>
+<sub>Contrary to popular belief, `flux.dev.json` doesn't represent a developer file, it represents a deviation for the `flux` data.</sub>

 ### Secrets
 The `secrets.json` file is an empty shell representing all of the configurable secret data in the application.
 In order to use the application, you'll need to create a copy of this file named `secrets.dev.json` and populate it with your personal data.